Understand Hurricane Categories to Shore up Your Business

 Moderate-to-extensive damage will occur

 These intensifying storms can cause a significant hit to business continuity.
-Major roof damage or even roof failure is a possibility.
+Major roofing material damage or even roof failure is a possibility.
 Because of fallen trees and debris, road closures may hinder employees and first responders from navigating roadways.
 Near-total power loss can be expected, often lasting several days to weeks.

 Category 2 hurricane emergency communications

-Make your people aware of impending danger and instructions to either stay indoors or evacuate (based on guidance from weather specialists).
+Make your people aware of impending danger and instructions to stay indoors or evacuate (based on guidance from weather specialists).

 Category 3 hurricane